mWalrus/dwm/README.md

 4. reboot
 5. select `dwm` from your display manager

-## Modified defaults
+## Spawn commands
-`termcmd` launches alacritty in this config instead of st.

-Default browser keybind is set to launch `firefox` so if you use another browser you can also change this.
+The current spawn commands are:
+- termcmd
+- browsercmd
+- discordcmd
+- chatterinocmd
+- flameshotcmd

-The above can be changed in `config.h` if you want :)
+These commands can be removed or modified in `config.h` to your liking :)

 ## Patches applied
 - [attachbottom](https://dwm.suckless.org/patches/attachbottom/)